w3tecch/express-typescript-boilerplate/README.md

 yarn start serve
 ```

-> This starts a local server using `nodemon`, which will watch for any file changes and will restart the sever according to these changes.
+> This starts a local server using `nodemon`, which will watch for any file changes and will restart the server according to these changes.
 > The server address will be displayed to you as `http://0.0.0.0:3000`.

 ![divider](./w3tec-divider.png)